 - 4.39 The Travel to Work survey initiated by the West Yorkshire Travel Plan Officers Group in 2004 takes place annually in March.
-In 2009 a total of over 43,500 employees took part from companies developing or implementing travel plans across the county. - 4.40 Table 4.27 shows changes in mode share for the journey to work since 2004 which shows a rise in the numbers travelling to work by public transport and a slight increase in those commuting alone by car.
-Increases in the numbers cycling or walking to work were recorded.
+In 2010 a total of over 41,170 employees took part from companies developing or implementing travel plans across the county. - 4.40 Table 4.27 shows changes in mode share for the journey to work since 2004.
+This shows little change in the proportions travelling to work by public transport, although there is a slight increase in the proportion of people travelling by train and a drop in the proportion of bus passengers.
+Increases in the proportions cycling or walking to work were recorded.
+There is also a slight increase in those commuting alone by car.

 Year Sample % by mode

-Size Car Bus Train PTW Walk Cycle Other/
+Size Car Train PTW Walk Cycle Other/

 Alone# With share Lift not

 pupil given

-merged in 2007
+[#] merged in 2007

-Table 4.27 West Yorkshire Travel to Work Survey: Mode Share 2004 - 2009
+Table 4.27 West Yorkshire Travel to Work Survey: Mode Share 2004 - 2010